joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   - -k, --k_val: K for K-means clustering.
 With this argument, users can determine K manually. ``-r`` and ``-k`` arguments are mutually exclusive.
 If ``-k`` is given, ``-r`` will be ignored.
   - -s, --seed: Seed value for t-SNE.
 Same seed will generate same results for the same inputs.
   - -t, --tag: Tag used for the name of the output files.
 By default, None.
-  - -c, --category_set: Path to a text file containing categories for training.
-If not specified, all of the categories categorization file will be used.
-This file must contain ``Category`` column with the name of categories to be used.
   - -c_count, --cat_count: Path of the categories counts file from burden test.
   - -CT, --count_threshold: The treshold of variant (or sample) counts.
 The least amount of variants a category should have.
   - -CR, --corr_threshold: The threshold of correlation values between clusters.
 Computed by the mean value of correlation values of categories within a cluster.